-- 57. ZZ did not dispute that he was a registered Worker or his personal details.
-He was at work at Drumbrae on 3 May 2019.
-He was there for a shift as agency worker.
-He was paired, as was usual with an agency worker, with a member of the permanent staff, namely you. - 58.
-There was no dispute that you and ZZ went to AA's room and personal care was performed and that AA's manual handling plan was on the wall of her room. - 59.
-ZZ was adamant that he was sufficiently trained and knew what he was doing with the Arjo hoist and Silvalea sling.
-He was very careful to make clear to the Panel that he knew the difference between the loop attachments on the sling, which were not to be used with this Arjo hoist, and the clips which were to be put over the lugs on this hoist.
-The loops
+- 55. You did not dispute that you were a registered Worker or your personal details.
+You were at work at Drumbrae on 3 May 2019.
+You were there for a shift as agency worker.
+You were paired, as was usual with an agency worker, with a member of the permanent staff, namely ZZ. - 56.
+There was no dispute that ZZ and you went to AA's room and personal care was performed and that AA's manual handling plan was on the wall of her room. - 57.
+You were adamant that you were sufficiently trained and knew what you were doing with the Arjo hoist and Silvalea sling.
+You were very careful to make clear to the Panel that you knew the difference between the loop attachments on the sling, which were not to be used with this Arjo hoist, and the clips which were to be put over the lugs on this hoist.
+The loops were used, we understood, with the Oxford hoist, which is more common in care homes.

-- were used, we understood, with the Oxford hoist, which is more common in care homes. - 60.
-Even though the Arjo manufacturer's booklet said that their slings could be used with their hoist, the witnesses, including WW, the expert engineer, said that even though that is what the booklet said, the Silvalea sling was suitable. - 61.
+- 58. Even though the Arjo manufacturer's booklet said that their slings could be used with their hoist, the witnesses, including WW, the expert engineer, said that even though that is what the booklet said, the Silvalea sling was suitable. - 59.
 We heard evidence about the suitability of the hoist and sling and manual handling plan and how the lifting operation ought to have been done.
 We heard evidence about the examination of the equipment and the investigations.
 The local authority's own health and safety team, UU (trainer from [information redacted]), TT (trainer from [information redacted]), and the HSE (SS), considered the plan to be suitable.
 The expert witness, an expert in lifting operations, WW, too considered the plan to be suitable.
 All of them thought the hoist and sling chosen were appropriate.
 The post-incident investigations found the hoist and sling to be in good repair and without defect.
 We have set out, at length, in the findings how the operation ought to have been performed.
-ZZ did not dispute that the plan was appropriate, and the equipment was suitable, sufficient and in good repair. - 62.
+You did not dispute that the plan was appropriate, and the equipment was suitable, sufficient and in good repair. - 60.
 Both XX and VV gave evidence about the injuries suffered by AA and what they were told about these injuries and death.
-You agreed that AA had suffered the injuries set out in the findings.
-You did not challenge the conclusion that the injuries caused AA's death.
-ZZ did not dispute that AA was injured and died.
+ZZ agreed that AA had suffered the injuries set out in the findings.
+She did not challenge the conclusion that the injuries caused AA's death.
+You did not dispute that AA was injured and died.